White House Howard Lutnick

 Website

-Contact Howard Lutnick
+Contact Secretary of Commerce Howard Lutnick

-Howard W. Lutnick has been nominated to serve as the 41st United States Secretary of Commerce.
+Howard W. Lutnick has been nominated to serve as the 41 st United States Secretary of Commerce.
 During President Trump’s 2024 election campaign, he was the Co-Chair of the Trump-Vance Transition Team.

 Before entering public service, Mr. Lutnick was a prominent figure on Wall Street for over three decades, simultaneously serving as Chairman and CEO of Cantor Fitzgerald, L.P. and BGC Group, as well as Executive Chairman of Newmark.
 He joined Cantor Fitzgerald in 1983 and quickly rose through the ranks, becoming President and CEO at just 29 years old.